-In addition to its expansive show of more than 130 pieces by Keller, the Kunsthaus exhibition also features a surprising collection of related work by other Secession artists, among them Franz von Stuck.
-The selection of Keller’s work is enhanced by loans from private collectors and public institutions alike, such as Munich’s Neue Pinakothek.
+In addition to its expansive show of more than 130 pieces by Keller, the Kunsthaus exhibition features a collection of related work by other Secession artists, among them Franz von Stuck.
+Keller’s work is enhanced by loans from private collectors and public institutions alike, such as Munich’s Neue Pinakothek.

-An abundantly illustrated catalogue is available at the Kunsthaus shop for CHF 43.-.
+An abundantly illustrated catalogue is available at the Kunsthaus shop.
 It is published by Hirmer Verlag to coincide with the exhibition, examines Keller’s position in 19th-century painting and his reception by contemporary critics.
-The main body of the catalogue is the work of guest curator Gian Casper Bott, who is mounting the show at the Kunsthaus Zürich in its historically reconstructed Moser galleries.
+The main body of the catalogue is the work of guest curator Gian Casper Bott, who is mounting the show at Kunsthaus Zürich.

 Albert von Keller, Bildnis des Mediums Eusapia, Palladino, 1900, Oil on card, 40 x 24 cm, Kunsthaus Zürich, Gift from the estate of Dr. Oskar A. Müller.